 • 2012 - Prosecutors: $596; Public Defenders: $1,304

-Given these reductions in annual award amounts, 2012 beneficiaries have been invited to submit renewal applications and one-year Secondary Term of Service agreements, to qualify for loan repayment awards supported by the current grant.
+Given the substantial reductions in annual award amounts since 2010 and the further reduced federal allocation, 2013 beneficiaries have been invited (by e-mail and regular mail) to submit renewal applications and one-year Secondary Term of Service agreements, to qualify for loan repayment awards supported by the current grant.
+Completed applications and service agreements must be received by 5:00 p.m. on Friday, April 2, 2015, to be considered.

-Please visit this web page in the summer of 2014 for any updates on funding for the program next year.
+Please visit this web page in September of 2015 for any updates on funding for the program next year.
 Federal program requirements may be viewed at: http://www.ojp.usdoj.gov/BJA/grant/johnrjustice.html.
 For in-depth information regarding available options for financial assistance with student loans, visit http://equaljusticeworks.org/ed-debt/.